 Then I went into each issue to mark which skill/s were required, and their relative importance.
 For example, the issue about synchronizing each reactor core with the central server is primarily a back-end dev task, but that code also has to be deployed.
-So I associated 8 of the issues’s 13 story points with the “back-end development” skill, and 5 with the “deployment” skill.
-From there, Portfolio for JIRA’s algorithm assigned each issue to team members based on their specialties.
+So I associated eight of the issues’s 13 story points with the “back-end development” skill, and five with the “deployment” skill.
+From there, Portfolio for Jira’s algorithm assigned each issue to team members based on their specialties.

 It’s likely (inevitable) that new issues will get added along the way (please, just let them not be related to a failing reactor core), but our capacity plan will automatically re-calculate based on their estimates and the capabilities they require.

 Captain’s pro tip: Adding skills to the scheduling algorithm introduces complexity that may be hard to navigate at first.
 Start charting your course at the team capacity level, then once you’ve got your sea legs, move on to skill-based capacity planning.